Victorian Football Club (SAFA): Foundation member and Joint Inaugural Premiers of SAFA (1877)

 One notable game that the Victorian Football Club played was the first intercolonial match involving a South Australian club.
 The game was held on 11 August 1877 on the Adelaide Exhibition Grounds against the Melbourne Football Club, with the visitors winning 1 goal to nil.

+Change of name to North Adelaide (1883)

 At the Annual General Meeting held on Friday 16 March 1883 at Scotch Thistle Hotel, North Adelaide, with 40 members present, the club resolved to change its name to North Adelaide Football Club.